 - Obama is winning the internet war

-- Why Obama kills it Online, McCain not so much
+- Why Obama kills it Online, McCain not so much (link no longer active)

 Advani’s camp was quick to recognize the power of Obama’s efforts on the internet.
 I believe few of Advani’s camp went to the US to observe Obama’s campaign carefully.
 They have studied Obama’s online campaign plans before launching lkadvani.in.

 Advani’s site is very detailed and most importantly it is bi-lingual – English and Hindi.
-Good to see they understand they importance of languages on the internet (I was always under the impression politicians understand only one language – money!).
+Good to see they understand the importance of languages on the internet (I was always under the impression politicians understand only one language – money!).
 One major flaw in the design – they have not interlinked English and Hindi sections from inside pages.
-Interlinking is a must, else surfers of one language will not be aware of the existance of the other language version of the site.
+Interlinking is a must, else surfers of one language will not be aware of the existence of the other language version of the site.
 I am sure they will fix it soon.

 So what should our politicians do in the internet and mobile space?
 Few ideas,